-Visitors to the park say it's an enjoyable way to experience the art and ambiance Seattle offers, especially during the warmer months of the year.
-The Olympic Sculpture Garden is also home to a shop and a cafe, and free guided tours are available.
+Past visitors to the park said it's an enjoyable way to experience the art and ambiance Seattle offers, especially during the warmer months.
+However, some said the park wasn't a "must-see" and only recommend making a stop if it's near other attractions you're visiting.

 The Olympic Sculpture Park sits a few blocks southwest of the Space Needle, near the shores of Elliott Bay.
 The park is open every day 30 minutes before sunrise until 30 minutes after sunset.
 The Olympic Sculpture Garden is also home to a shop and a cafe, and free guided tours are available.
 Check the Olympic Sculpture Park's website for more details and tour schedules.

 More Best Things To Do in Seattle

 Since 1907, this bustling market near the downtown waterfront has been the go-to place for local produce.
 Today, you can find almost everything, from local artwork to vinyl records.
 Plus, the flower market is a particular must-see, according to reviewers.
 Though Pike Place Market is one of the most tourist-heavy attractions

 Kyle McCarthyApril 25, 2019

 Rachel CenterApril 10, 2019